-In the new model, the private sector provides the front-end consumer shopping experience and operations, with the State validating eligibility information and determining if an applicant is eligible for Advanced Premium Tax Credits (APTCs); the eligibility determination is then transmitted to CMS, which will continue to issue APTCs to carriers and to the IRS which will continue to reconcile PTCs at individual tax filing.
-The IRS will maintain all responsibility for the employer shared responsibility provisions, including collection of any assessed employer penalties.
+In the new model, the private sector provides the front-end consumer shopping experience and operations, with the State performing the functions described in PPACA sections 1411 and 1412, including validating eligibility information and determining if an applicant is eligible for APTCs; transmitting the eligibility determination to CMS, which will continue to issue APTCs to carriers; sending information annually to enrollees on the Internal Revenue Service (IRS) form 1095-A, Health Insurance Marketplace Statement; and sending information to the IRS through existing monthly and annual reporting processes.
+The IRS will continue to reconcile PTCs at individual tax filing and will maintain all responsibility for the employer shared responsibility provisions, including collection of any assessed employer penalties.